zenml-io/zenml/examples/drift_detection/README.md

 set and compares it against another comparison dataset.
 These are both input in the form of a `pandas` dataframe, though CSV inputs are also possible.

-ZenML implements this functionality in the form of several standardized steps, the first of which we use in the example:
+ZenML implements this functionality in the form of several standardized steps.
+You select which of the profile sections you want to use in your step by passing a string into the `EvidentlyProfileConfig`.
+Possible options supported by Evidently are:

-- `EvidentlyDriftDetectionStep`
+- "datadrift"
-- `EvidentlyNumericalTargetDriftDetectionStep`
+- "categoricaltargetdrift"
-- `EvidentlyCategoricalTargetDriftDetectionStep`
+- "numericaltargetdrift"
-- `EvidentlyClassificationModelPerformanceStep`
+- "classificationmodelperformance"
-- `EvidentlyRegressionModelPerformanceStep`
+- "regressionmodelperformance"
-- `EvidentlyProbabilisticModelPerformanceStep`
+- "probabilisticmodelperformance"

 ## How the example is implemented